supercakecrumb/my-eurovision-table/README.md

 - **Multiple Stages**: Support for Semi-final 1, Semi-final 2, and Final stages
 - **Voting System**: Grade performances from 1-12 points (Eurovision style)
 - **Real-time Rankings**: View current standings based on all votes
-- **Responsive Design**: Bootstrap-based UI that works on various devices
+- **Responsive Design**: Mobile-optimized UI that works seamlessly on all devices
 - **CSV Data Import**: Paste CSV data to populate the database with Eurovision contestants

 ## Technical Stack